A Dominant Strategy Truthful, Deterministic Multi-Armed Bandit Mechanism with Logarithmic Regret: Extension to Multi-Slot SSA

 We assume that $\lambda_m$, $m=1, \ldots, M$ are known to the planner a-priori.
-The problem of learning these parameters along with the CTR $\mu$ is much harder due to the well-known identifiability problem.
-Approaches such as Expectation Maximization (EM) \cite{prml_bishop} may be used but the guarantees for such approaches are still open.
-Hence we work in the setting where the $\lambda$s and hence $\Gamma$s are known.
+The problem of learning these parameters along with the CTR $\mu$ is much harder in the presence of strategic agents.
+Therefore, in this section, we work with the assumption that the $\lambda$s and hence $\Gamma$s are known.
+In \Cref{sec:unknown_gamma}, we give pointers for design of mechanisms where the $\Gamma$s are unknown.

 The above modeling assumptions are as per standard conventions \cite{gatti2015truthful}.
 In the multi-slot setting, the allocation is given to multiple agents at every time step.
 We denote by $\mathcal{A}(b, \rho, t)$ $ \subset \{ 1, \ldots, K \}$, the allocation at time $t$ for bids $b$ and click realization $\rho$.
 The cardinality of the allocated set $|\mathcal{A}(b, \rho, t)| = M$.
 We also use the notation $\mathcal{A}_i(b, \rho, t) = m$ to denote the allocation to agent $i$ at time $t$ is slot $m$, for the bid profile $b$, click realization $\rho$.
 If an agent $i$ is not allocated any of the $M$ slots at time $t$, we say $\mathcal{A}_i(b, \rho, t) = 0$.